rpggamage/kv-audio-frontend-by-rpg/zHowToFront.md

 ```

 ## [How to enable auto format on save with prettier in VS Code editor - Mac & Windows](https://www.youtube.com/watch?v=zd_aDbwr4pY)

+- ## Then add item page completed use axios and and useNavigate hook to go back to add item page
+-

 # Day 16 (Frontend 02 Day) 😍